North vs South Island | Which To Visit?

 Maybe we're biased, but as locals, we adore both islands and just can't pick an outright winner, we love walking and hiking on both islands and each has so much to offer as seen above - it really depends on what you're looking to get out of your trip and what you value most.
 Whatever your interests and preferences are, both islands offer up an enormous amount of value, experiences and activities which you'll remember for a lifetime.

-Take advantage of our North ‘n’ South combo trip options to get 10% off your Sweet North trip, have a chat with Jodi to find out the best way to incorporate a visit to the North Island with your South Island tour... or if you're still mulling it over and want more information, request your FREE NEW ZEALAND TRAILS brochure for articles, stories and information on our 5 guided trip options.
+Thankfully, with us you don't have to pick a favourite.
+Our all-inclusive hiking and adventure tours cover both islands so you can experience all New Zealand has to offer.
+Have a chat with Jodi or Hollie to find out the best way to incorporate a visit to the North Island with your South Island tour... or if you're still mulling it over and want more information, request your FREE NEW ZEALAND TRAILS brochure for articles, stories and information on our fully guided New Zealand adventures.

 Other articles you may like: